 At the President’s discretion, the issues may be remanded to the College Appeals Committee.
 The Committee will review the facts of the issue and make a recommended decision for the President’s review and approval.
 The College Appeals Committee shall consist of the following people: two (2) staff members selected by the President; two (2) students selected by the Associated Student Government of OCCC; and two (2) persons representing faculty

-Step 5: Final Decision
+Step 4: Final Decision

 At the conclusion of Step 3 above, as determined by the discretion of the President, the President shall issue a written decision on the grievance to all parties involved within ten (10) working days of the meeting with the student.
 The decision of the President is final and not subject to further appeal.